 See all five bright planets in November 2020.
 Three of them – Mars, Jupiter and Saturn – pop out first thing at dusk and nightfall.
-The other two – Mercury and Venus – are found in the early morning sky.
+The other two – Mercury and Venus – are found in the early morning sky (near the star Spica in the constellation Virgo).
 By bright planet, we mean any solar system planet that is easily visible without an optical aid and that has been watched by our ancestors since time immemorial.
 In their outward order from the sun, the five bright planets are Mercury, Venus, Mars, Jupiter and Saturn.

-It just so happens that the November evening planets (Mars, Jupiter and Saturn) are superior planets – planets that orbit the sun outside of Earth’s orbit.
-And it just so happens that the November morning planets (Mercury and Venus) are inferior planets – planets that orbit the sun inside of Earth’s orbit.
+It just so happens that the November evening planets (Mars, Jupiter and Saturn) are superior planets, planets that orbit the sun outside Earth’s orbit.
+And it just so happens that the November morning planets (Mercury and Venus) are inferior planets, planets that orbit the sun inside Earth’s orbit.

 Use Venus to find Mercury in the morning sky